Infrared Sauna Maintenance and Repair

 6. If you use a wooden sauna backrest, take it out to dry in the sun often so that it is not damaged by moisture and mold.

-7. Because your sauna generates steam, it is important not to use chemicals within your sauna to clean.
+7. Because your sauna generates steam, it is important not to use chemicals within your sauna to clean it.
 The steam can mix with harmful chemicals to create fumes that are dangerous to your health.
-Thus, as mentioned above, stick with hydrogen, baking soda or vinegar for keeping your infrared sauna nice and clean.
+Thus, as mentioned above, stick with hydrogen, baking soda, or vinegar to keep your infrared sauna nice and clean.

 8. If you find stains on your sauna bench, you can use sandpaper to “sand” the area to get rid of the spots.